tardate/LittleArduinoProjects/RaspberryPi/i2c/README.md

-# #xxx Using I²C on the Raspberry Pi
+# #832 Using I²C on the Raspberry Pi

 All about configuring the I²C on the Raspberry Pi.
 Demonstrates using the bus with BME280 and BMP280 environmental sensors attached, with examples of probing the bus with i2c-tools, and reading the sensors with python, using the smbus library.